dreadpon/godot_spatial_gardener/reference/TUTORIAL_SCENE_CONVERSION.md

 	- You should probably export outside of your project directory.
 	- At this point you should have a bunch of individual JSON files.
 E.g. if you have 2 Gardeners in your scene, 3 plants each, you would have 2 JSON files.
 6. Upgrade Spatial Gardener to next version, when NEXT storage specification change occured
-	- Storage v.3: plugin v.1.3.0 - now
+	- Storage v.3: plugin v.1.3.0 - v.1.3.3
-	- **NOTE:** there is currently no storage spec changes for plugin versions for Godot 4.x, but this might change in the future.
+	- Storage v.4: plugin v.1.4.0 - now
 7. Open your scenes.
 The editor will scream errors, that's fine.
-8. Clear your `Gardener`s by deleting them or the `Arborist` nodes.
+8. Clear your `Gardener`s by deleting them or the `Arborist` nodes. (not needed for v.1.4.0 and up)
-9. Save and re_open the scene.
+9. Save and re-open the scene.
 Recreate the `Gardener`s in case you deleted them.
 10. For each `Gardener` add at least one "dummy" plant, go to plant settings and scroll to the bottom and press `Import Greenhouse Data`.
 	- ![import.jpg](https://raw.githubusercontent.com/dreadpon/godot_spatial_gardener_media/main/scene_conversion/cnvrsn_import2.jpg)
 11. Select the files you exported previously and click `Open`.